chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 ## Additional Requirements

-#### 3.08 Instructors are limited to no more than 10 active courses.
+#### 3.08 Each course is limited to no more than 1000 students.
 (Verified with client)

-#### 3.09 Each course is limited to no more than 1000 students.
-(Verified with client)

-#### 3.10  As an Instructor, while creating codeword set, If there is more than 1200 codewords in the file which is getting uploaded to create codeword set, Instructor should be notified with a pop up message that "Each codeword set has a limit of upto 1200 codewords".(Verified with client)
+#### 3.09  As an Instructor, while creating codeword set, If there is more than 1200 codewords in the file which is getting uploaded to create codeword set, Instructor should be notified with a pop up message that "Each codeword set has a limit of upto 1200 codewords".(Verified with client)

 | Acceptance Criteria                                                | Yes/No | Comments |
 |--------------------------------------------------------------------|--------|----------|